Former Admissions Committee Member, Hofstra-Northwell School of Medicine

 Personal statement

 Admissions Statistics:UNE COM’s latest entering class consists of 165 students.
-The average cumulative GPA was 3.57, and the average MCAT score was 504.
+The median GPA of matriculants is 3.57 and the median MCAT score is 502.
+The acceptance rate is 5%.

 30. University of North Texas Health Science Center at Fort Worth - Texas College of Osteopathic Medicine